calmoo/async_url_getter/README.md

 ```
 pip install .
 ```
-A path to a text file is passed as an argument - the file must be non-empty and contain at least one line.
+A path to a text file is passed as an argument.
 An optional timeout can be specified as an integer, the default is 15 seconds.
 A sample `url_list.txt` file of 100 URLs is included.

 Run the program with an url_list and timeout of 10: